Key tips for measuring a radiator

 And how to measure a radiator is certainly amongst a list of essentials you need to know before committing to renovate radiators in any room.
-In fact, ensuring you have noted the correct size of your existing heating component provides the prime foundation for a successful radiator replacement job.
+In fact, ensuring you have noted the correct size of your existing radiator provides the prime foundation for a successful replacement job.

-In this guide, we’ll zone in the very best practices to properly measure your radiators, ensuring nothing but the perfect fit when it comes to installing new radiators.
+In this guide, we’ll zone in on the very best practices to correctly measure your radiators, ensuring nothing but the perfect fit when it comes to installing new radiators.

 Very simple.
 Just take your tape measure across the furthest point of your radiator from one side to the other to gain an accurate measurement of radiator width.

 Another easy one.
 Just use a tape measure from the foot of the radiator to its highest point to calculate radiator height.

 The distance between the pair of pipe inlets on a radiator represents what we know as radiator pipe centres.
 To calculate their size, you should measure from the centre of one pipe to the centre of the other.
 Just use a tape measure from the middle of the left inlet to the middle of the right inlet to record an accurate pipe centre measurement.

 In calculating the wall to pipe centres, you are measuring the distance from the wall that your radiator’s pipe inlets sit as they enter the radiator valves.
 For an accurate reading, you should measure from the middle of your pipe inlet to the wall.
 The result will give an indication as to how far away from the wall your pipework is situated, and is extremely useful in helping you avoid invasive plumbing alterations when you decide to swap radiators.